antonkvm/sudoku-solver/README.md

 - notfun: 3330 steps for 62 empty cells
 - skiena_hard: 8522 steps for 64 empty cells

-> A step is defined as entering a value into a cell and then moving on to the next cell.
+> A step is defined as trying out a value for a cell during backtracking.

+## Solutions are not always deterministic

+Many Sudoku puzzles have one valid solution, but counterintuitively, as puzzles get harder because they have less pre-filled cells, the number of valid solutions increase.
+Think of how a puzzle with only one pre-filled cell would be extremely easy to solve, because for most cells you can enter whatever you want.
+That is why some puzzles that are considered to be the most challenging have more pre-filled cells than 'easier' ones.

 ## Heuristic trade-off

 The performance generally improved when I added new heuristics and optimizations, but interestingly, adding the Least Constraining Value (LCV) Heuristic resulted in both better and worse performace, depending on the input puzzle.
-This shows that implementing a new heuristic is not a guaranteed improvement for every input, but rather just increases the chance of improvement.
+This demonstrates that implementing heuristics does not guarantee improved performance for every input, it just increases the chance of better performance.

 | Optimization                | intermediate | difficult2 | notfun | skiena_hard |
 |-----------------------------|:------------:|:----------:|:------:|:-----------:|
 | Before adding LCV heuristic |      384     |     113    |  1230  |    27211    |
 | After adding LCV heuristic  |      834     |     76     |  3330  |     8522    |

+## Is backtracking dumb?

+While totally effective, backtracking is really just brainless trial and error until we're lucky enough to stumble upon a valid solution.
+Adding heuristics into the mix makes it somewhat more intentional, but at it's core it's still a brute-force approach.
+In theory, a monkey could do this (given enough time and bananas), and to me that begs the questions wether it's more elegant to first go through all the nifty tricks that exist to eliminate candidates for a cell, like pointing pairs, X-Wing or even super nerdy stuff like Swordfish, before eventually using backtracking only as a fallback.

 ## Puzzle sources

+- SKIENA: Skiena, S. S. (2008). _The Algorithm Design Manual._ Springer Science & Business Media, 2 edition.
+- INKALA: Dr. Arto Inkala
-- Fong, S., _Example Puzzles and Solutions_.
+- All other: Fong, S., _Example Puzzles and Solutions_.
 Sudoku Sandiway.
 Retrieved September 18, 2023, from <https://sandiway.arizona.edu/sudoku/examples.html>
-- Skiena, S. S. (2008). _The Algorithm Design Manual._ Springer Science & Business Media, 2 edition.

 ## Resources